-Reading this article in The Atlantic: How to Land Your , where the author explores our definition of happiness and “ in Therapyoverparenting” could be contributing to children as they turn adults feeling unhappy and adrift.
+Reading this article in The Atlantic: How to Land Your in Therapy, where the author explores our definition of happiness and “overparenting” could be contributing to children as they turn adults feeling unhappy and adrift.
 She breezes through the last few decades of American Parenting, recognizing one common trend: most parents want their children to be happy.
 So, why are so many seemingly well adjusted kids seeking therapy in their adult years because they are unhappy?
 All these patients had great parents, great jobs, and great education in common.
 So, what was their problem?

 The article posits that people are looking to Happiness to be the end goal, the thing we always strive for.
 Think of our Declaration of Independence, where in our cessation from England we declare that we have the right to the pursuit of happiness.
 When did pursuit get dropped?
 When did we assume that we had the right to, simply, happiness?

 Bad things happen in life.
 People abuse you.
 People leave you.
 People die.
 You lose money.
 You lose your livelihood.
 You are put under stress.
 People misuse your trust.
 People use you.
 You win.
 You gain.
 You earn.
 You love.
 Growing up, you sort through all the things people do to you to figure out where you belong and what you want.
 If happiness is the end goal, the thing we strive for every minute of every day – how does basic humanity fit into it all?